asreview/asreview/docs/source/installation.rst

   "Installing build dependencies ... error"

 This error typically happens when the version of your Python installation has been released very recently.
-Because of this, of the dependencies of ASReview are not compatible with your Python installation yet.
-The  best thing to do is to install the second most recent version of Python instead.
+Because of this, the dependencies of ASReview are not compatible with your Python installation yet.
+It is advised to install the second most recent version of Python instead.
 Detailed step-by-step instructions to install Python (and ASReview) are available for `Windows <https://asreview.nl/installation-guide-windows/>`__ and